Skip to main content

 • Who you are and what your business does

-• Who the audience is (their situation, their knowledge level, your relationship)
+• Who the audience is (situation, knowledge level, relationship to you)

 • Any constraints or sensitivities